 Like other parasites, fleas target less healthy hosts, as well as puppies and kittens with undeveloped immune systems.
 Therefore, the first defense for our pets is to optimize their health and immunity.

 If you've read any of the other articles on our site, you've heard this before: Diet is the foundation of health.
 After years of experience and research, we have come to believe that the best diet for most dogs and cats is a biologically appropriate raw food ("BARF") diet.
 However, not everyone is comfortable with or can manage to feed a raw diet; but it is important to feed the very best diet you can.
-This means top quality commercial pet foods that contain NO by-products, meat and bone meal, chemical preservatives, or other artificial additives.
+This means top quality commercial pet foods that contain NO by-products, unnamed meat meals or bone meal, chemical preservatives, or other artificial additives.
 Meat should be the primary protein.
 Dogs can be fed a mix of canned and dry foods, but cats need moisture in their diets, and should be fed mostly or only canned foods, or reconstituted dehydrated or freeze-dried foods.
 Avoid carbohydrates, especially corn and wheat, as much as possible for cats.
 For more information, see our article, "What You Need to Know About Your Pet's Food."

 Garlic and B-vitamins seem to make blood less attractive to fleas, so many guardians supplement with garlic and brewers yeast during flea season.
 Sensitive animals can develop an allergy to brewer's yeast, so monitor your pet to guard against worsening itchiness (pruritis).